makrai/notes/polignano19-alberto.md

 * AlBERTo is focused on the language used in Twitter
-* evaluated AlBERTo on the EVALITA 2016 task SENTIPOLC (SENTIment POLarity Classification) obtaining SOTA results in subjectivity, polarity and irony detection on Italian tweets
+* evaluated AlBERTo on the EVALITA 2016 task SENTIPOLC (SENTIment POLarity Classification)
+  * SOTA in subjectivity, polarity and irony detection on Italian tweets

 # 1 Related work